Senior Whitehead Prize

 The Senior Whitehead Prize of the London Mathematical Society (LMS) is now awarded in odd numbered years in memory of John Henry Constantine Whitehead, president of the LMS between 1953 and 1955.
 The Prize is awarded to mathematicians normally resident in the United Kingdom on 1 January of the relevant year.
 Selection criteria include work in, influence on or service to mathematics, or recognition of lecturing gifts in the field of mathematics.
 Previous recipients of top LMS prizes or medals are ineligible for nomination.

+Mathematicians from any field are eligible for this award.

 History

 The London Mathematical Society dates back to 1864.
 Augustus De Morgan's wife, writing after his death described how the London Mathematical Society was founded: It was in the year 1864 that Mr Arthur Cowper Ranyard and George De Morgan (Augustus De Morgan's son) were discussing mathematical problems during a walk in the streets, when it struck them that it would be very nice to have a society to which discoveries in mathematics could be brought, and where things could be discussed like the Astronomical Society.
 It was agreed between the young men that this should be proposed and that George should ask his father to take the chair at the first meeting.

 At a preliminary meeting to discuss setting up the Society on 7 November 1864, the name 'London Mathematical Society' was chosen.
 This was not the first name which had been proposed which was 'London University Mathematics Society'.
 De Morgan first proposed that the name be 'University College Mathematics Society' but then, feeling that aiming at a wider membership would be sensible, he proposed 'London Mathematical Society'.
 In fact this November 1864 meeting was meant to be the first proper meeting of the Society but De Morgan was ill and could not attend.
 The chair at this preliminary meeting was taken by T A Hirst, the name of the Society was agreed, and the date for the first meeting proper was set for 16 January 1865.
 At the 16 January 1865 meeting, held in University College, Bloomsbury, north of central London, the chair was taken by Augustus De Morgan who gave the first address setting out what the aims and practices of the Society should be.